Northern Stars - In the beginning

 The Northern Stars will provide vital role models to this fervent generation of netballers, and to those that follow.

-The Stars’ training base is in Papakura, where the team is privileged to be housed in a state-of-the-art gymnasium at the High Wire Trust.
-The Stars have forged a partnership with the Trust, which provides pathways and inspiration for at-risk youth in south Auckland.
+The Stars training base is in Takanini, where the team is privileged to be housed in a state of the art facility at Pulman Arena, part of the Pulman Park sports complex.
+The Stars have forged a partnership with Pulman Arena training and playing at the facility with it being their home venue for the 2019 season.

 Aside from their goal to succeed on court, the Stars are also aiming to give back to the wider community – influencing and helping people to learn and grow through physical activity, nutrition and mental health.